 This recipe is super simple and only requires a few ingredients.
-For the health conscious folks, you could replace that big chunk of butter with a drizzle of olive oil or whatever cooking oil you prefer.
+For the health conscious folks, you could replace that big chunk of butter with a drizzle of olive oil, the type you usually have on italian pizza, or whatever cooking oil you prefer.
 Personally, I prefer the rich flavor that butter adds to the onions.
 I was even able to save a few bucks on this recipe by using fresh green peppers right out of the garden.
 It’s too bad my onions aren’t quite ready or I would have used those too.

-- Add butter, then peppers, onion and chicken breasts.
+- Add butter, peppers, onion with the chicken breasts

 - Add seasoning over the whole chicken, then salsa

 - Cover and cook on low temperature for about 3-5 hours